NMN - Nicotinamide Mononucleotide safety and risk management

 NMN however, after an outstanding boost from David Sinclair’s appearance on the Joe Rogan Experience podcast, and likely supported by Dr. Sinclair’s impressively wide-reaching Lifespan book launch tour, has clearly achieved a wider and more sustained appeal.
 NMN is clearly the hottest topic in the world of NAD+ boosters, and this is supported further by the search results present in many English speaking countries, with thousands of searches for NMN and related topics each month (and growing steadily).

 What is NMN?
-What are its benefits?
+What are the benefits?

-It is hardly my role to explain the basics of NMN and NAD+ boosting supplementation, as that is not the focus of the Longevity Blog (here we focus on decision making, actionable insights).
+It is hardly my role to explain the basics of NMN and NAD+ boosting supplementation, as that is not the focus of the A Longer Life (here we focus on decision making, actionable insights).
 Thankfully however, my mate from across the pond Dr Brad Stanfield (New Zealand) runs a fantastic and educational YouTube channel covering these topics.
 You should be able to find the resources you need to become more familiar with NAD+ boosting supplementation by watching his videos (be sure to SMASH that like button 😂).

 1. Is NMN safe for self-experimentation?